- 1 Best Dual Flush Toilets – Editors’ Choice

 More often than not, on the lower setting, the dual flush toilet should consume 0.8 gallons or 1 gallon.
 At the same time, the higher setting usually consumes 1.6 gallons of water, as it’s meant to get rid of solid waste.

 You should consider the shape of the toilet too, especially if you want to ensure it will fit the size of the bathroom.
-The shape is also important if you care a lot about the design, as it will complement the surrounding environment – but only as long as you pick the right shape.
+The shape is also important if you care a lot about the design, as it will complement the surrounding environment.
+However, only as long as you pick the right shape.

 Your best options include either an elongated seat or a round one.
 Elongated ones are better if you have enough space in the bathroom, and if you are looking for some extra comfort.
 Round ones are great for small bathrooms because they don’t take unnecessary space.